My Daddy, Floyd Otto Spencer

 But other points in his favor are that while Daddy was living in Arizona, and raising a large family with his first wife Eva, he was a Boy Scout Master, which position he enjoyed and was very proud of.

-*And he was even Mayor of a small city for some time, I was told.
-But I’m not sure what city that was.
+And he was even Mayor of a small city for some time, I was told.
+But I’m not sure what city that was, let alone the dates.
 My daughter checked and couldn’t find his name listed as having been Mayor of the city where I thought my parents said he’d been Mayor.
 So who knows!
+More family lore?

 The Writer’s Prayer: